freenas/freenas-docs/userguide/system.rst

    +----------------+----------------+-------------------------------------------------------------------------------------------------------------------------------------------------------+

+**Notes about High Availability and failovers:**

-.. warning:: Booting an HA pair with failover disabled causes both nodes to come up in standby mode.
+Booting an HA pair with failover disabled causes both nodes to come up in standby mode.
 The |web-ui| shows an additional :guilabel:`Force Takeover` button which can be used to force that node to take control.

-.. tip:: The %brand% version of the :command:`ifconfig` command adds two additional fields to the output to help with failover
+The %brand% version of the :command:`ifconfig` command adds two additional fields to the output to help with failover troubleshooting:
-   troubleshooting: :samp:`CriticalGroup{n}` and :samp:`Interlink`.
+:samp:`CriticalGroup{n}` and :samp:`Interlink`.

+If both nodes reboot simultaneously, the GELI passphrase for an :ref:`encrypted <Encryption>` zpool must be entered at the |web-ui|
+login screen.

 #endif truenas